-Medical radiation science students will be prepared to accept responsibility for the care of individual patients by developing the necessary ethical, medico-legal, cultural awareness and communication abilities.
-These skills will enable you to establish appropriate interpersonal relationships with patients and colleagues so they can function effectively and sensitively as health care professionals.
+The first year is interprofessional and taken with other health science and science students.
+From the second year, your study will focus on your elected major.
+You will be prepared to accept responsibility for the care of individual patients by developing the necessary ethical, medico-legal, cultural awareness and communication abilities.
+These skills will enable you to establish appropriate interpersonal relationships with patients and colleagues so that you can work effectively and sensitively as a healthcare professional.

 STAT entry STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.